Windows

 Proxy Configuration

-FlexxAgent supports transparently configured proxies at the system level without configuring.
-Proxies with and without authentication are also supported.
+FlexxAgent supports transparently configured proxies at the system level, with or without authentication.
 Proxy configuration can be done via the command line or by modifying registry keys that control this configuration.

 Installation with parameters: